GoogleCloudPlatform/nodejs-docs-samples/video/README.md

 ```
 Commands:
-  faces <gcsUri>   Analyzes faces in a video using the Cloud Video Intelligence API.
+  shots <gcsUri>        Analyzes shot angles in a video stored in Google Cloud Storage using the Cloud Video
+                        Intelligence API.
-  shots <gcsUri>   Analyzes shot angles in a video using the Cloud Video Intelligence API.
+  labels-gcs <gcsUri>   Labels objects in a video stored in Google Cloud Storage using the Cloud Video Intelligence API.
-  labels <gcsUri>  Labels objects in a video using the Cloud Video Intelligence API.
+  labels-file <gcsUri>  Labels objects in a video stored locally using the Cloud Video Intelligence API.

 Options:
   --help  Show help                                                                                            [boolean]